 Then, in 2007, everything changed.
-Whilst the movement was already in progress, the release of the Amazon Kindle opened up a whole new world for e-books and accelerated the transition away from brick and mortar bookstores to readers consuming their books either fully virtually or on an electronic device.
+Whilst the movement was already in progress, the release of the Amazon Kindle opened up a whole new world for e-books and Amazon self-publishing.
+It further accelerated the transition away from brick-and-mortar bookstores to readers consuming their books either fully virtually or on an electronic device.

-With this, also came what now seems to be the unstoppable rise of self publishing.
-With a direct to market offering and e books readily available, writers all over the world realised the need for a middle man publisher was no longer a pre requisite to becoming a published author.
+With this, also came what now seems to be the unstoppable rise of self-publishing.
+With a direct-to-market offering and a self-published e-book option readily available, writers all over the world realized the need for a middleman publisher was no longer a prerequisite to becoming an author.
 Instead, they could go it alone.

-Who Are LionCrest & What do they do?
+Who are Lioncrest and what do they do?

 Lioncrest Publishing is a non-fiction publishing imprint of Scribe Media, a publishing company founded in 2014 by CEO and entrepreneur, J.T.
 McCormick.
 Lioncrest Publishing was launched in the 2010s with a focus on publishing non-fiction books that aim to make a positive impact on the world.